SN 2019vxm: A Shocking Coincidence between Fermi and TESS: Data Reduction

 To analyze the GBM data, we use the \texttt{gdt-fermi}\footnote{\url{https://astro-gdt.readthedocs.io/projects/astro-gdt-fermi/en/latest/index.html}} package \citep{Goldstein_2023}, which is built upon the \texttt{gdt-core} structure \citep{Goldstein_2024}.
-The Gamma-ray Data Tool (GDT) packages extract data from the NASA High Energy Astrophysics Science Archive Research Center (HEASARC),\footnote{For \vxm\ the relevant data can be found at: \url{https://heasarc.gsfc.nasa.gov/FTP/fermi/data/gbm/triggers/2019/bn191117006/}.} enabling the time-binning of the data, extraction of energy-integrated flux, and time-integrated energy, for generating the lightcurve and energy spectra.
-For the GBM data we integrate the energy over $8\;{\rm keV}\,$--$\,900\;{\rm keV}$ to avoid the lower energy ranges where the GBM response is poorly calibrated, and to avoid the overflow channel in the higher energy ranges.
+The Gamma-ray Data Tools (GDT) packages extract data from the NASA High Energy Astrophysics Science Archive Research Center (HEASARC),\footnote{For \vxm\ the relevant data can be found at: \url{https://heasarc.gsfc.nasa.gov/FTP/fermi/data/gbm/triggers/2019/bn191117006/}.} enabling the time-binning of the data, extraction of energy-integrated flux, and time-integrated energy, for generating the lightcurve and energy spectra.
+For \rev{GRB\;191117A}, the prompt emission was detected by multiple GBM NaI scintillation detectors (with NaI 6 and NaI 7 being the only two significant events), which were therefore used in the subsequent analysis.
+We integrate the energy over $8\;{\rm keV}\,$--$\,900\;{\rm keV}$ to avoid the lower energy ranges where the GBM response is poorly calibrated, and to avoid the overflow channel in the higher energy ranges.

-We also use the \texttt{gdt-fermi} package to fit a line to the non-event binned-data, in order to create a background subtracted lightcurve and spectra.
+We also use the \texttt{gdt-fermi} package to fit a line to the time intervals before and after the \fermi\ signal, in order to create a background subtracted lightcurve and spectra.
 While higher-order polynomials can be used with \texttt{gdt-fermi}, there becomes a risk of overfitting, so we utilize the simplest model for background subtraction.